How Does My Vehicle's Steering System Work?

 Big A Auto - Your Reliable Shop for Tie Rod End Repair

-If you are in Dubuque, the 52001 area, or nearby, you can bring your car to Big A Auto for various auto repair services, such as [primary service], [secondary service], and tie rod end repair.
+If you are in Dubuque, the 52001 area, or nearby, you can bring your car to Big A Auto for various auto repair services, such as automotive repair, diesel service, and tie rod end repair.
 Our Quality technicians and owner Tony Cross are experts in all things auto repair and are continuously trained on the latest automotive technology and auto parts.
-We have excellent ratings based on reviews from 352 satisfied customers and our services come with a 2 Years Labor/Lifetime on Most Parts warranty.
+We have excellent ratings based on reviews from 371 satisfied customers and our services come with a 2 Years Labor/Lifetime on Most Parts warranty.

 We are one of the highest-rated auto shops in the area and can fix your Ford, Mercury, Dodge, Chrysler, and any other car you may have.